top of page

 PUBLICATIONS and WORKING PAPERS

 Agricultural Technological Change, Female Earnings, and Fertility: Evidence from Brazil.
-Most Recent Draft
+VoxDev

 I study how bias in agricultural technological change affects labor market opportunities and fertility in a modern developing country context.
 Exploiting plausibly exogenous variation in the adoption of genetically engineered soy across municipalities in Brazil, I show that these technologies reduced female earnings and employment in agriculture, without reallocation of female labor into other sectors.
 Further, this technology adoption increased fertility, due to increases in overall household earnings and substitution effects driven by the reduction in female earnings and employment.
 These results suggest that, contrary to historical experience, technological progress in modern developing countries may not improve female labor market opportunities or contribute to fertility decline, unless substitution effects are negative and sufficiently large.

 Every Day is Earth Day: Evidence on the Long-term Impact of Environmental Activism (with Daniel Hungerman).
-Link
+Le Monde

 We explore the importance of activism in the context of Earth Day.
 We use variation in weather to study the long-term effects of the original Earth Day on attitudes, environmental outcomes, and children's health.
 Unusually bad weather in a community on April 22, 1970, is associated 10 to 20 years later with weaker support for the environment, particularly among those who were school-aged in 1970.
 Bad weather on Earth Day is also associated with higher levels of carbon monoxide in the air and greater risk of congenital abnormalities in infants born in the following decades.
 These results indicate a long-lasting and localized effect of Earth Day, and show that there can be benefits to voluntary activity that would be impossible to identify until years after the volunteering occurs.

-Religion and Demography: Papal Influences on Fertility (With Lakshmi Iyer and Paloma Moyano) Link
+Religion and Demography: Papal Influences on Fertility (With Lakshmi Iyer and Paloma Moyano) Notre Dame Population Analytics Working Paper 2025-001

-Do religious leaders affect fertility?
-Examining the visits of Pope John Paul II to 13 Latin American countries, we find significant and positive long term effects of Papal visits on fertility.
-Effects are driven by first births and by those residing in a region the Pope visited.
-Papal messaging matters:fertility increases more when the Pope mentions marriage or admonishes abortions and contraception, and decreases with explicit condemnations of pre-marital sex.
-Marriages also increase with mentions of marriage or pre-marital sex.
-Consistent with a reduction in contraceptive behavior, we find that fertility rises more for richer and more educated households.
+How do social norms affect fertility?
+Examining the visits of Pope John Paul II to 13 Latin American countries, which reinforced Catholic Church teachings, we find positive long term effects on fertility.
+These are driven by first births and by those residing in a region that the Pope visited.
+Papal messaging matters: fertility increases more when the Pope mentions marriage or abortions and contraception, and decreases with condemnations of pre-marital sex.
+Marriages increase with all three messages.
+Further, the effects are strongest for those who are less likely to be following Church teachings, such as non-Catholic, wealthier, and educated households.

 WORKS IN PROGRESS